MS in Marketing Program FAQ

 - Submit a detailed resume of all work history.

 - Request three letters of recommendation from current or past employers, community leaders, former professors, etc.

-- Submit a One page, double spaced, typed paper outlining the applicant’s academic interests and goals.
+- Submit a one page, double spaced, typed paper outlining the applicants academic interests and goals.
 This may be submitted with the online application.

 While applying for the program you do not need to submit the original transcripts, but after admission and before registration for classes you will need to submit the official transcripts.

-No, you don’t need to submit the TOEFL if you have graduated from a university in the United States.
+No, you dont need to submit the TOEFL if you have graduated from a university in the United States.

 Your current academic adviser, faculty or if you are working, your supervisor, manager or colleague/coworker are the best persons to write your letters of recommendation.

 Yes, you must take either the GMAT or the GRE.
-If you have taken one of the exams previously, you must have been completed it within than five years prior to your application to the program.
+If you have taken one of the exams previously, you must have been completed it within the five years prior to your application to the program.

 GMAT code is ZTZPQ23